csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The performance of most systems (at least before they are tuned) is usually limited primarily by the performance of one or a few components, called **bottlenecks**.
 For instance, a program may spend 80 percent of its time in a small loop deep in the code, and the remaining 20 percent of the time on the rest of the code; the small loop then is a bottleneck.
 Improving the performance of a component that is not a bottleneck does little to improve the overall speed of the system; in the example, improving the speed of the rest of the code cannot lead to more than a

-1A better action here would have been to insert these records into an error relation, but that cannot be done with the **merge** statement.

 ![Alt text](fBottlenecks.jpeg)

 20 percent improvement overall, whereas improving the speed of the bottleneck loop could result in an improvement of nearly 80 percent overall, in the best case.